falox/gym-adserver/README.md

 - [Softmax](https://en.wikipedia.org/wiki/Softmax_function#Reinforcement_learning)
 - [UCB1](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search#Exploration_and_exploitation)

-Each agent has different parameters to adjust and optimize the associated algorithm.
+Each agent has different parameters to adjust and optimize its performance.

 You can use the built-in agents as a starting point to implement your own algorithm.